 Explore the lakes in your own pace, do not rush and take your time.
 Stop and take a deep breath of fresh air, enjoy the most outstanding views with crystal clear water constantly changing its colour from turquoise to dark green and from light green to azure.

 I got extremely unhappy when my camera lens broke just before the trip to Plitvice Lakes, but after that I realized it may have been for the better.
 I actually managed to enjoy the lakes to their fullest.
-Yes, I might not have as amazing photos now, but oh trust me or not Plitvice Lakes cannot be explained into words and cannot be described by photos.
+Because, trust me visiting Plitvice Lakes cannot be explained into words and cannot be described by photos.
 Go and see yourself.
 You will not regret it!

 Have you been to Plitvice Lakes?
-Do you have any other important tips to plan a trip to Plitvice Lakes?
+Were these tips for visiting Plitvice Lakes useful?
+Do you have other ones that you found useful and important?
 Share in the comments section below.